-My research focus is on dispersion phenomena in porous systems such as hydrocarbon reservoirs and brine aquifers.
-Natural rocks in these systems are among the most fascinating and complicated porous systems.
-This interest has led me to work on different applications in energy and the environment.
+My research interest is transport in porous media.
+Natural rocks are among the most fascinating and complicated porous systems.
+My current research includes gas and liquid flow in unconventional shale reservoirs and the use of engineered nanoparticles for Enhanced Oil Recovery (EOR) and reservoir characterization applications.
+This interest has led me to work on different projects.
 Some examples are:

 B.Sc. with Distinction Petroleum Engineering, Petroleum University of Technology, Iran

 M.Sc.
 Chemical and Petroleum Engineering, University of Calgary

 Ph.D.
 Chemical and Petroleum Engineering, University of Calgary

 Editorial Review Board, Journal of Canadian Petroleum Technology (Issue Coordinator of August 2008 issue)